davidshen84/ResetWiFi/README.md

 - Unable to see a saved but hidden network
 - Will not connect to a network if it *does not have Internet connection*

-I found deleting the `/data/misc/wifi/networkHistory.txt` file and toggle the WiFi state can resolve thest issues.
+I found deleting the `/data/misc/wifi/networkHistory.txt` file and toggle the WiFi state can resolve this issues.

 For this app to work, it requires: